-During the 19th annual NBJ Summit awards dinner at the St. Regis Hotel Monarch Beach Resort in Dana Point, California, the Nutrition Business Journal announced that Senator Tom Harkin (D-IA, retired) has been awarded the 2016 Lifetime Achievement Award, which recognizes individuals who have made a significant impact or contribution to the nutrition and supplement industry during their career.
-Harkin is celebrated for the impact his legislation and advocacy has had on the health and welfare of the American people.
+During the 20th annual NBJ Summit awards dinner at the Terranea Resort in Rancho Palos Verdes, California, the Nutrition Business Journal announced that Dr. Tieraona Low Dog has been awarded the 2017 Lifetime Achievement Award, which recognizes individuals who have made a significant impact or contribution to the nutrition and supplement industry during their career.
+Dr. Low Dog is Tieraona is recognized as one of the leading experts in integrative medicine, particularly in the area of women’s health.

 Learn about past Lifetime Achievement Award winners .